scrapy/scrapy/docs/topics/selectors.rst

- * `BeautifulSoup`_ is a very popular screen scraping library among Python programmers which constructs a Python object based on the structure of the HTML code and also deals with bad markup reasonable well, but it has one drawback: it's slow.
+ * `BeautifulSoup`_ is a very popular screen scraping library among Python programmers which constructs a Python object based on the structure of the HTML code and also deals with bad markup reasonably well, but it has one drawback: it's slow.

  * `lxml`_ is a XML parsing library (which also parses HTML) with a pythonic